cpldcpu/cpldcpu.github.io/content/blog/2014/03/follow-up-on-candle-flicker-leds/index.md

 aliases:
   # - /?p=198
 categories:
-  - Hack
-  - Hardware
+  - Candles
   - LED
+  - Reverse Engineering
+  - Science
+  # - Hack
+  # - Hardware
-  - Reverse engineering
+  # - Reverse engineering
-  - Uncategorized
+  # - Uncategorized
 summary: "Die shots of the candle flicker LED controller chip and a look at another flicker LED variant."
 tags:
+  - Candle flicker
+  # - LED > Candle flicker
-  - Candleflicker
+  # - Candles
-  - LED
+  # - LED
+  # - Reverse Engineering
+  # - Science
+  # - Candleflicker
-  - Light Emitting Diode
+  # - Light Emitting Diode
-  - reverse engineering
+  # - reverse engineering
 ---

 I [previously reported](/2013/12/08/hacking-a-candleflicker-led/) on reverse engineering a candle flicker LED.
 My approach was to extract the "flicker" pattern from the input current variation and to deduce the algorithm from statistical analysis.